 On the receive side, the reflected/scattered lidar pulse is received with a photodiode array or other detector, and the received signal is used for a time-of-flight measurement, which can easily be performed with time-to-digital converter ICs.
 Afterwards, the received signal at each emission angle is sent to an ADC and is used to build a depth map from the time-of-flight measurements.

 Because jitter adds in quadrature, you’ll need to remove jitter before the amplification stages on the transmit and receive sides.
 Pulsed laser diode driver ICs typically include a fractional PLL that converts a reference clock to match the scanning rate in the system.
-This converted clock signal is then used for clock recovery on the receive side for time-of-flight measurements and for serializing output data from the ADC.
+This converted clock signal is then used on the receive side for time-of-flight measurements and for serializing output data from the ADC.

 Note that we’ve focused on pulsed laser diode driver circuit layout here, but a continuous wave (CW) laser can be operated as a pulsed laser.
 However, if you intend to drive a CW laser diode as a pulsed laser diode, you should gather an an autocorrelation measurement to determine the pulse length with, which is difficult without sensitive optical equipment and a fine mechanical delay stage.